-Join Gabriel Corbett for an in-depth discussion in this video 3D curve creation, part of Surfacing with SOLIDWORKS.
+Join Gabriel Corbett for an in-depth discussion in this video 3D curve creation, part of SOLIDWORKS: Surfacing.

 - In this video we're going to be creating some 3D composite curves.
 The first way to do this is to take this curve here which is a spline which I've created on the front plane, or actually Plane1 here, and I'm going to project that curve onto this surface.
 Now this is just a simple extruded surface and we're going to be getting into creating those very soon.
 The first thing I need to do here is go and do a projected curve.
 So I'm going to go up here to Features, Curves, and Project Curve.
 Now I have two options here.